Sections in this Topic

 Collaborative Approach Ensures Recommendations Are Implemented

 As important as the accuracy of the recommendations is the client’s commitment to actually implementing them.
 Research shows that kind of commitment comes from their truly understanding the recommendations and believing in them.
 In turn, that comes from their collaborating with the consultant as much as possible in order to analyze their own situation and what to actually do about it.
-Overall, that collaborative approach is much more likely to produce the kind of support, momentum and learning that are necessary for successful organizational change.
+Overall, that collaborative approach is much more likely to produce the kind of support, momentum, and learning that are necessary for successful organizational change.

 Community organizers have long used the philosophy that people who were being served also had to be involved in the effort.
-For Example, Myles Horton, founder of the Highlander Folk School, used that philosophy to help desegregate schools in the south.
-Martin Luther King and Rosa Parks both got trained there.
+For Example, Myles Horton, founder of the Highlander Folk School, used that philosophy to help desegregate schools in the South.
+Martin Luther King and Rosa Parks both trained there.
 Paulo Freire, an adult educator who has been credited with educating more people than anyone else in the world, used the philosophy.

 Cycle of Learning in Collaborative Consulting

-- If the consultant acts authentically with the client, including being respectfully open, honest and engaging, then the client is much more willing to form a working relationship with the consultant.
+- If the consultant acts authentically with the client, including being respectfully open, honest, and engaging, then the client is much more willing to form a working relationship with the consultant.

 - If the client trusts the consultant, then he’s much more likely to seriously consider her expertise and methods in consulting.
-He is also more likely to seriously consider her coaching in the form of thoughtful questions — questions which can cultivate deep reflection and learning for the client and consultant.
+He is also more likely to seriously consider her coaching in the form of thoughtful questions — questions that can cultivate deep reflection and learning for the client and consultant.

 - As a result, the client gains much more understanding and learning about his situation and his organization.
 He also can more readily explain the situation to other key players in the organization – to those people whose understanding and commitment he will soon need.